 Visitor entry and Access

-Due to the vast amount of showrooms and conservation work being undertaken, please note not all rooms may be open every day.
+Due to the vast number of showrooms and conservation work being undertaken, please note not all rooms may be open every day.
 Occasionally, the house may also close for filming.
 If you have any questions, please call the property on 020 8232 5050 for more information.